SerStakeAlot/Wealth-Wars/docs/getting-started.md

 ## ❓ Common Questions

 ### "How do I start earning?"
-Click the "Work for Credits" button!
-Each click earns credits based on your current multipliers and streak bonus.
+Click the "Do Work" button!
+Each daily work action earns credits based on your current work multipliers and streak bonus.

 ### "What's the best first business?"
 Start with Lemonade Stands - they're affordable and help you understand the business mechanics.